algorandfoundation/algokit-cli/CONTRIBUTING.md

      3. Hit F5 (or whatever you have debug mapped to) and it should start running with breakpoint debugging

         > __Note__
         > The first time you run, VS Code may prompt you to select the Python Interpreter, or if you are having issues running you may need to select it via the `Python: Select Interpreter` pallette command.
-You should select the python with the ./.venv path)
+You should select the Python Interpreter with the ./.venv path)

    - IDEA (e.g. PyCharm)
      1. Open the repository root in the IDE